magnars/optimus/README.md

     loaded before their dependents.

-12. You can add individual assets that aren't part of a bundle, but should be optimized and served through optimus.
+12. You can add individual assets that aren't part of a bundle, but should be optimized and served through Optimus.
 This is useful to add cache busters and far future Expires headers to images served straight from your HTML.